ewiger/picostack/README.md

 picostack init jeos
 ```

-Will attempt to use *vmbuilder* to create an example ubuntu JeOS image, which can be copied and registered in the DB.
+Will attempt to use [vmbuilder](https://help.ubuntu.com/12.04/serverguide/jeos-and-vmbuilder.html) to create an example ubuntu JeOS image, which can be copied and registered in the DB.

+> Hint - a user/password combination is usually: ubuntu/ubuntu

 In practice, anything supported by KVM can be used as long as you can convert the disk image into [qcow2](http://www.linux-kvm.org/page/Qcow2) format (e.g. virtual box machines can be converted to be run by KVM).